ayushgta/faa/002_seating_bull.md

   measures: [flights.count, flights.total_seats]
 </look>

-We can see, for all time we have 38M flights with a total seating capacity for the time of our data is about 4B seats.
-Seating capacity is determined by summng the seating capacity of the individual aircraft on a per flight basis.
+In our database, we have 38M flights with a total seating capacity of 4B seats.
+Seating capacity is determined by summing the seating capacity of the individual aircraft on a per flight basis.

-The SQL that Looker for this query is:
+The SQL that Looker creates for this query is:

 <sql height="200" width="100%">
   model: faa